cpehle/quantum-drude-oscillators/README.md

 I have already (1 weekend and 6 evenings) written basic numpy code to do DMC sampling of the QDO water model.
 My preliminary results are promising (compare well to MP2) but too far from convergence to make a solid case.
-A smart intern under my guidance could implement VMC, implement importance-sampling DMC, implement a basic CUDA version of DMC (2-5x speedup), compute results for QDO water clusters, and parameterize methane.
+Interns under my guidance could implement VMC, implement importance-sampling DMC, implement a basic CUDA version of DMC (2-5x speedup), compute results for QDO water clusters, and parameterize methane.

-This is incredibly important research and the finished code can be given to Brent to expand the methodology beyond water and methane.
+This is incredibly important research and the finished code can be handed over to the forcefield team to expand the methodology beyond water and methane.

 If the results are very good, we can invest effort in working on a GPU version of PIMD to actually simulate dynamics using this model.